Write a comment

 making the filling for lamehjo - step photo 10

-11. Transfer the resulting minced meat to a bowl.
-Season with tomato paste, garlic passed through a press, as well as paprika and hot pepper.
+11. The combined minced mixture goes into a bowl.
+I season with tomato paste, garlic pressed through a press, paprika, and hot red pepper.

 making the filling for lamehjo - step photo 11